mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 <!-- Beyond the following of instructions, the process by which students return to flow are not discussed.
 Given the social nature of the process this seems to neglect the possible uses of design pattern in peer learning.   -->

-Another important concept in the SGD pedagogy is that of student ownership, present chiefly in the participants ability to design their own characters and backgrounds [@repenning_scalable_2015].
-One of the limitation of the pedagogy is the _heavy scaffolding_ [@repenning_scalable_2015.
-P.11.10] needed via step-by-step instructions due to complexity of the game authoring process.
-While the authors suggest letting the students create there own games, this is included as an optional activity at the end of a unit of work.

-**Resources of SGD and limitations in practice**

-A practical consideration is that it is specialist science software which can be problematic to maintain in the long term.

-How just in time are these resources really?